 Frequently Requested Forms

-How Is Fee Assistance Calculated?
+- How Is Fee Assistance Calculated?

-2019 Child Care Fee Assistance Total Family Income Categories, DoD Parent Fees, and Provider Caps
+Child Care Fee Assistance Total Family Income Categories, DoD Parent Fees, and Provider Caps

-If a family chooses a provider who charges more than their maximum provider cap, then the family is responsible for paying their DoD parent fee, as well as the additional provider cost beyond their identified provider cap.
-However, if the difference between the community child care provider’s fee and the DoD parent fee is less than $25/month, then a monthly fee assistance reimbursement will not be awarded to the family.
-Additionally, if a child is participating in full time care and the Spouse is enrolled or employed on a part time basis, then the family will only be eligible for a reduced amount of the full time fee assistance rate.
+If a family chooses a provider who charges more than the community provider cap, then the family is responsible for paying their DoD TFI parent fee for their locality and type of care, as well as the additional tuition cost beyond the provider cap.
+Furthermore, if the difference between the community provider’s fee and the DoD TFI parent fee is less than $25/month, then a monthly fee assistance reimbursement will not be awarded since the community provider fee is comparable to the DoD TFI parent fee.
+Additionally, if a child is participating in full-time care and the Spouse is employed or enrolled on a part-time basis, then the family will only be eligible for a reduced amount of the full-time fee assistance rate.

-Please be advised that the DoD parent fees used to calculate assistance for this program are based on similar DoD sponsored child care services, which may not always match the exact parent fee a family would pay for care at an installation sponsored Child Development Center or Child Development Home.
+Please be advised that the DoD TFI parent fees used to calculate assistance for this program are based on similar DoD sponsored child care services, which may not always match the exact parent fee a family would pay for care at an installation sponsored Child Development Center or Family Child Care.

-Families living within the identified high cost installation localities will be calculated using the high cost parent fees and high cost provider caps.
-All other families living outside the identified high cost installation localities will be calculated using the basic parent fees and basic provider caps.
+Families living within the identified high-cost installation localities will be calculated using the established DoD TFI high-cost parent fees.
+All other families living outside the identified high-cost installation localities will be calculated using the DoD TFI basic parent fees.

-To view the 2019 Total Family Income Categories, DoD Parent Fees, High Cost Installations, and Provider Caps that will be used to determine fee assistance, please click here.
+You can view the FY23 Total Family Income Categories, DoD Parent Fees, High Cost Installations, and Provider Caps that will be used to determine fee assistance.

-Air Force Fee Assistance Payment Policies
+The Air Force Fee Assistance Representative